Asset Publisher

 Summary of Evidence

-Current evidence for corneal hysteresis measurement focuses on the risk, diagnosis and progression of glaucoma however, these studies do not demonstrate how corneal hysteresis measurement influences clinical management or outcomes.
-Additional clinical trials are necessary to determine its benefit in clinical practice.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+For individuals who receive CH testing for the diagnosis of glaucoma, the evidence includes prospective observational cohort studies and retrospective cohort studies.
+Current evidence for corneal hysteresis measurement focuses on the risk, diagnosis and progression of glaucoma.
+However, these studies do not demonstrate how corneal hysteresis measurement influences clinical management or outcomes.
+Additional randomized controlled trials with larger sample size are necessary to determine its benefit in clinical practice.
+The evidence is insufficient to determine that technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements